Navigating Health Reimbursement Arrangements (HRAs) for Small Businesses

 Apart from employee training, here are other common challenges associated with implementing an HRA for small businesses:

-• Regulatory compliance — Navigating IRS and Affordable Care Act (ACA) rules can prove to be a significant roadblock when it comes to adopting HRAs.
-The challenge includes drafting plan documents that outline essential information for compliance, such as written privacy procedures, eligibility requirements, reimbursement claims procedure, plan administrators, and other provisions for federal acts (e.g., the Health Insurance Portability and Accountability Act and Employee Retirement Income Security Act).
+- Regulatory compliance — Navigating IRS and Affordable Care Act (ACA) rules can prove to be a significant roadblock when it comes to adopting HRAs.
+The challenge includes drafting plan documents that outline essential information for compliance, such as written privacy procedures, eligibility requirements, reimbursement claims procedure, plan administrators, and other provisions for federal acts (e.g., the Health Insurance Portability and Accountability Act HIPAA and Employee Retirement Income Security Act ERISA).

-• Administrative burden — As a self-funded plan, employers are primarily responsible for administrative tasks like verifying medical receipts and reviewing reimbursement requests.
+- Administrative burden — As a self-funded plan, employers are primarily responsible for administrative tasks like substantiating eligible claims (for example, verifying qualifying expenses and/or premium documentation, depending on the HRA type) and reviewing reimbursement requests.
 Thankfully, this can be offset by working with a third-party HRA administrator or choosing a managed software solution.

 Another challenging aspect of HRAs is choosing a Third-Party Administrator (TPA) or administration platform.